-This page collects resources useful for journalists creating articles about the Return to the Stars! roleplaying game.
+This page collects resources useful for journalists creating articles about the Return to the Stars! roleplaying game and the card game A Fun Time at Con.
 If you need any other assistance please contact email@example.com

 Return is part of the emerging hopepunk subgenre of speculative fiction that explores stories of resistance, community, and caring in the face of oppression.
 The novelist Alexandra Rowland coined the term, and later defined it in an essay we published.
 This essay and the game have been mentioned in articles on the hopepunk in Vox, the Washington Post, America: the Jesuit Review, and a reading list by Kat Rambo, current president of Science Fiction and Fantasy Writers of America.